chrisl84/certautomator/README.md

 ## Setup

 * Clone or download the script files.
-* Generate a configuration [configuration file](https://github.com/chrisl84/certautomator/blob/master/config_file_description) as outlined in the link.
+* Generate a [configuration file](https://github.com/chrisl84/certautomator/blob/master/config_file_description) as outlined in the link.
 * Run the python script using the parameters as described below.

 The script gathers and parses the information in the config file, then generates directory structures for the keys and certificates.
 After the information has been processed, the script uses the openssl library to generate keys and certificates the CA (if one is specified) and then keys and certificates for any additional users.
 Signing is done using the aforementioned CA. Though more than one CA can be specified for each group, the script will only use the last CA to sign the certificate requests from the users.
 See [TODO](#todo) for information on work in progress.